 Do we do nothing at all?

-A verse that is familiar to each of us, “Yes, all have sinned; all fall short of God’s glorious ideal.”
+A verse that is familiar to many, “Yes, all have sinned; all fall short of God’s glorious ideal.”
 Romans 3:23 (TLB)

 Comforting to those who have fallen.